spinkube/documentation/content/en/docs/spin-operator/quickstart/_index.md

 ## Deploy the Spin Operator

-Run the following command to run the Spin Operator locally.
-This will create all of the Kubernetes resources required by Spin Operator under the Kubernetes namespace spin-operator.
+Execute the following command to run the Spin Operator locally.
+This will create all of the Kubernetes resources required by Spin Operator under the Kubernetes namespace `spin-operator`.
 It may take a moment for the installation to complete as dependencies are installed and pods are spinning up.

 ```console
 make docker-build IMG=ghcr.io/spinkube/spin-operator:dev